stephanieleary/HTML-Import-3/readme.txt

 * add setting for follow mode? in host = default; in path also an option and would simplify parents -- done
 * detect get_path type: valid URL, valid local directory path, single file upload -- done; local path no longer supported
 * add old URL key to images -- done
+* check for existing media file before sideloading -- done
+* check for existing old URL key and maybe update existing post instead of creating new -- done
 * TODO:
 * move content handler to an AJAX function so large sites can be processed more gracefully.
 * Dreamweaver template regions as selectors: